DhruvDh/mergesort-egui/src/mergesort-lesson.md

 ---
-title: "The Journey to Merge Sort"
+title: "A Constructivist approach to MergeSort"
 ---

 ## Starting with Insertion Sort